garysick/httpi_adapater_win32sspi/Readme.md

-This project provides an Win32 SSPI adapter implementation for HTTPI
+This project provides a Win32 SSPI adapter implementation for HTTPI

 The example directory has a working example to illustrate usage.

-The provided adapter is dependent on the Win32SSPI gem available at this site.
+The provided adapter is dependent on the Win32-SSPI gem available at this site.

-N O T E
-  This code is experimental ... not for general use yet.